giovanni-angeli/q_catalog/README.md

 ### Possible Variations:

-* allow the users to upload the csv files in batch mode e.g. emailing them
+* allow the users to upload the csv files in batch mode, e.g. email-ing or ftp-ing them and receiveing a confirmation email report
 * use websockets python module instead of socketio